 DO NOT blanch vegetables before freezing if vacuum sealing.

-them, but I was told you had too.
+What are you saying, don’t blanch vegetables before freezingthem, but I was told you had too.
 If you are freezing vegetables in a normal

 bag or container then yes you will need to blanch them.
 But if you are going to